Updated October 7, 2024.

 Who Can Apply A Scaffolding Tag?

-According to OSHA, only a trained and competent person may manage scaffolding.
+According to OSHA, only a trained and competent person may manage (or inspect) scaffolding.
 If you have questions about particular regulations, you can access the scaffold e-tool here.
 Now, let’s get into scaffold tag basics.

-• Training – Preliminary training is required to ensure a competent person receives training in the erection of scaffolding systems.
+- Training – Preliminary training is required to ensure a competent person receives training in the erection of scaffolding systems.
 The person who will inspect the scaffolding must be deemed confidently trained to do the inspection appropriately.

-• Inspection – A competently trained person shall inspect the scaffolding after assembly for use.
+- Inspection – A competently trained person shall inspect the scaffolding after assembly for use.
 Inspections must occur before use and at the beginning of each day.
 If multiple shifts are working on it, your team should inspect the scaffolding at the beginning of each shift.

-• Tagging – Scaffolding must be tagged following each inspection.
+- Tagging – Scaffolding must be tagged following each inspection.
 The tags communicate vital information to keep workers safe and aware.

-• Communication – Its regulated practice to inspect and tag scaffolding systems.
+- Communication – Its regulated practice to inspect and tag scaffolding systems.
 It is also wise to maintain a scaffolding communication board or book on a job site where workers can find information about their scaffolding before starting work.

 Scaffolding Tags and Color Coding